TileLoom: Automatic Dataflow Planning for Tile-Based Languages on Spatial Dataflow Accelerators: Conclusion

 \section{Conclusion}

-TileLoom demonstrates that compiler-driven mapping can deliver vendor-level performance on spatial dataflow accelerators while dramatically reducing manual effort.
-Starting from high-level, tile-centric kernels, TileLoom automatically selects spatial–temporal mappings, data-reuse schemes, and communication patterns using a dataflow dialect that uniformly captures cores, memories, and interconnect.
-On workloads such as GEMM and FlashAttention, this approach achieves competitive or even better performance than vendor libraries with minimal human intervention, turning hand-engineered kernels into the output of a reusable compilation pipeline and enabling a broader set of developers to author new kernels.
-At the same time, TileLoom’s hardware abstractions make compiler passes largely reusable across accelerators, easing support for diverse spatial dataflow architectures and providing a natural substrate for design-space exploration of future chips.
+TileLoom demonstrates that compiler-driven mapping can deliver competitive performance on spatial dataflow accelerators while substantially reducing the need for hand-written, hardware-specific kernels.
+Starting from high-level tile-centric kernels, TileLoom automatically selects spatial and temporal mappings, data-reuse strategies, and communication patterns using a dataflow dialect that uniformly represents cores, memories, and interconnect.

+Across Tenstorrent Wormhole and Blackhole, TileLoom achieves strong results on FlashAttention, Mamba Chunk Scan, GEMM, and Flash Decode.
+It outperforms TTNN when dataflow planning and fusion expose substantial opportunities, and remains competitive with highly optimized vendor implementations when the optimization space is more constrained.
+These results show that many decisions traditionally embedded in hand-engineered kernels can instead be handled by a reusable compiler stack, making optimized kernel development more accessible and providing a foundation for future spatial dataflow architectures.